sholsinger/z5llToXML/README.md

   in system memory.
 One way it currently attempts to deal with this issue is to (in bad form) trigger garbage collection after every 1000 rows processed.
 This helps keep the program from eating up too much RAM and causing severe slowdowns.

+  **Update:** This was resolved in 1.1a when we switched to libxml-ruby rather than using REXML for XML writing.